1. Who We Are

-We need to collect and store this data in order to be able to deliver our website and its content in a suitable way to you as well as to ensure the stability and security of our website.
-We generally store the log file data for up to thirty days in order to identify technical problems or security incidents (e.g., illegal use of the website, hacker attacks, etc.).
-If we identify a security incident, we reserve the right to retain the log file data as long as required to pursue our legal claims in connection with it and may also make it available to third parties for that purpose (e.g., investigative authority).
+We need to collect and store this data to be able to deliver our website and its content in a suitable way to you as well as to ensure the stability and security of our website.
+We generally store the log file data for up to twenty-six months to identify technical problems or security incidents (e.g., illegal use of the website, hacker attacks, etc.).
+If we identify a security incident, we reserve the right to retain the log file data for as long as required to pursue our legal claims in connection with it and may also make it available to third parties for that purpose (e.g., investigative authority).

 Providing our website and its content to you as well as ensuring the stability and security of our website, including the pursuit of any legal claims, are necessary for our legitimate interests.

-When visiting our website, certain cookies are set and read by our own server when delivering the website / webpage to your browser.
-These are often called ‘first party cookies’.
-No third party cookies are used on our website.
+When visiting our website, certain cookies are set and read by our server when delivering the website to your browser.
+These are often called “first party cookies.”
 We use the following types of cookies: